notes.

 Glaucoma and contrast sensitivity: an underused early signal

-Glaucoma can quietly damage the optic nerve before the standard tests register it.
-Contrast sensitivity sometimes picks up the early signal — but it's not a substitute for an ophthalmologist.
+Glaucoma can damage the optic nerve before standard tests catch it.
+Contrast sensitivity sometimes registers that early signal — but it's no substitute for an eye exam.

 Glare disability: when bright light is the visual problem, not the solution